Revisiting $\Lambda$CDM extensions in light of re-analyzed CMB data: Methodology

 where here, for the sake of simplicity, CMB stands for the TTTEEE likelihood described in the previous section.

-The corresponding background and perturbation equations are solved by making use of the Einstein-Boltzmann system solver \texttt{CLASS} \cite{Lesgourgues:2011re,Blas:2011rf} whereas the exploration of the parameter space is carried out through the use of a Markov chain Monte Carlo analysis being the corresponding algorithm implemented in \texttt{Cobaya} \cite{Torrado:2020dgo}.
-As a criterion to ensure that convergence has been reached we use the Gelman-Rubin convergence statistics \cite{R1:1997,R2:1992} setting the condition to stop the Monte Carlo analysis to $R-1<0.01$.
+The cosmological background and perturbation equations are solved by making use of the Einstein-Boltzmann system solver \texttt{CLASS} \cite{Lesgourgues:2011re,Blas:2011rf} whereas the exploration of the parameter space is carried out through the use of a Markov chain Monte Carlo analysis being the corresponding algorithm implemented in \texttt{Cobaya} \cite{Torrado:2020dgo}.
+As a criterion to ensure that convergence has been reached we use the Gelman-Rubin convergence statistics \cite{R1:1997,R2:1992} setting the condition to stop the Monte Carlo sampling when $R-1<0.01$.
 Once the converged chains are obtained we employ the code \texttt{GetDist} \cite{Lewis:2019xzd} to get the corresponding posterior distributions.
 In our analyses we consider conservative flat priors, in particular, for the six primary parameters common to all the models: $0.005\leq\Omega_b h^2\leq 0.1$, $0.001\leq\Omega_c h^2 \leq 0.99$, $20\leq H_0[\text{km/s/Mpc}]\leq 100$, $0.01\leq \tau\leq 0.8$, $0.8\leq n_s\leq 1.2$ and $1.61 \leq \ln(10^{10}A_s)\leq 3.91$.
-As for the non-standard parameters while in the case of the $\Lambda$CDM+$\Omega_k$ model the curvature parameter varies within the range $-0.5\leq \Omega_k\leq 0.5$ for the $\Lambda$CDM+$A_L$ the lensing parameter is allowed to vary within $0\leq A_L \leq 10$.
-In regard to the dynamical dark energy parameterization the fitting parameters of the equation of state, for the $w_0$CDM $-3.0 \leq \omega_0 < 0.2$ and for the $\omega_0\omega_a$CDM $-3.0\leq \omega_0 \leq 0.2$ and $-3\leq \omega_a \leq 2$.
-In the tables, in addition to the values of the primary cosmological parameters, we also provide the values of three derived parameters, namely: the total non-relativistic matter density parameter $\Omega_m$ which contains the contribution of baryons, cold dark matter and massive neutrinos, the $\sigma_8$ root mean square of matter perturbations computed at the scale $R_8 = 8/h$Mpc \footnote{See \cite{Sanchez:2020vvb,Forconi:2025cwp} for discussions in favor of using $\sigma_{12}$ instead of $\sigma_8$.} and the $r_d$ radius of the sound horizon evaluated at the drag epoch $z_d$.
-Finally we fix the current value of the CMB to $T_0 = 2.7255$ K \cite{Fixsen:2009ug} and we consider three different neutrino species being two of them massless and one massive with $m_\nu=0.06$ eV.
-Since the BAO+SNIa dataset alone is not capable of constraining the values of the parameters $\tau$ and $n_s$, in the corresponding analyzes, we fix their values to the values obtained using the PR4 data.
-As mentioned before the parameter $A_L$ is introduced to reescale the lensing power spectrum and consequently it plays a very minor role (only through correlations with other parameters) in the late time universe.
-Therfore in Table \ref{tab:results_LCDM_AL} we do not provide the results when only BAO+SNIa data are analyzed since the results are basically the same as the ones obtained for the $\Lambda$CDM model.
+As for the non-standard parameters, while in the case of the $\Lambda$CDM+$\Omega_k$ model, the curvature parameter varies within the range $-0.5\leq \Omega_k\leq 0.5$, for the $\Lambda$CDM+$A_L$ the lensing parameter is allowed to vary within $0\leq A_L \leq 10$.
+In regard to the dynamical dark energy parameterizations, for $w_0$CDM $-3.0 \leq \omega_0 < 0.2$ and for $\omega_0\omega_a$CDM $-3.0\leq \omega_0 \leq 0.2$ and $-3\leq \omega_a \leq 2$.
+In the tables, in addition to the values of the primary cosmological parameters, we also provide the values of three derived parameters, namely: the total non-relativistic matter density parameter $\Omega_m$ which contains the contribution of baryons, cold dark matter and massive neutrinos, $\sigma_8$, the root mean square of matter perturbations computed at the scale $R_8 = 8/h$Mpc \footnote{See \cite{Sanchez:2020vvb,Forconi:2025cwp} for discussions in favor of using $\sigma_{12}$ instead of $\sigma_8$.} and $r_d$, the radius of the sound horizon evaluated at the drag epoch $z_d$.
+Finally, we fix the current value of the CMB temperature to $T_0 = 2.7255$ K \cite{Fixsen:2009ug} and we consider three different neutrino species, being two of them massless and one massive with $m_\nu=0.06$ eV.
+Since the BAO+SNIa dataset alone is not capable of constraining the parameters $\tau$ and $n_s$, in the corresponding analyses, we fix their values to the ones obtained using the PR4 data.
+As mentioned before, the parameter $A_L$ is introduced to rescale the lensing power spectrum and consequently it plays a very minor role (only through correlations with other parameters) in the late time universe.
+Therefore in Table \ref{tab:results_LCDM_AL} we do not provide the results when only BAO+SNIa data are analyzed since the results are basically the same as the ones obtained for the $\Lambda$CDM model.